- "Empire rats! You shall feed the ravens!"

 - Driven to Madness: The constant pain caused by being the seal for eighteen years takes quite a toll on her.

-- Dropped a Bridge on Them: In the fifth ending to the game, a heavily weakened Caim and Angelus are taken out by a couple of missiles.
+- Dropped a Bridge on Them: In ending E, a heavily weakened Caim and Angelus are taken out by a couple of missiles.

 - Dying as Yourself: After being driven mad by being the Seal for 18 years, she finally regains total clarity before dying.